Pressure Reducing Valves Program

 • Stage 2 - use the City’s PRV standard design to begin replacing PRV’s throughout the city before any breakdown occurs.

-What is a Water Pressure Reducing Valve?
+What are Pressure Reducing Valves?

 Potential Construction Impacts